guillec/ambi/README.md

 ## How to use?

+The short story is that you just need to download a file and load it into Sonic Pi.
+Following you will find a more detailed explanation.

 - You will need to download and install [Sonic Pi](https://sonic-pi.net/)
 - [Download](https://raw.githubusercontent.com/guillec/ambi/main/ambi.rb "download") the ambi.rb file.
 - Open Sonic Pi